 1. Digital Divide and Accessibility

 Despite their tech-savviness, many Gen Zers struggle with transit systems that lack user-friendly digital tools.
-For example, a 2023 study found that 40% of Gen Z respondents in urban areas reported frustration with outdated apps or unreliable real-time data.
+According to the American Public Transportation Association (APTA) 2024 Digital Transit Survey, 42% of transit users ages 18-35 cited outdated transit apps as a major usability concern.
 Additionally, transit systems in some regions still rely on paper tickets or cash-only payments, creating barriers for a generation that expects frictionless transactions.

 2. Sustainability vs. Infrastructure Gaps